oslabs-beta/Konstellation/README.md

 ```

 # Setting up Opentelemetry Operator and Collector
-- Detailed instructions to installing the Opentelemetry Operator and Collector are found [here](https://github.com/open-telemetry/opentelemetry-operator)
+- Detailed instructions for installing the Opentelemetry Operator and Collector are found [here](https://github.com/open-telemetry/opentelemetry-operator)

 To install the operator and collector.
 Please ensure cert-manager is installed.
 The Opentelemetry Operator and Collector may be installed via  helm chart or manually